mvan231/Scriptable/README.md

 * [RH-Downloads.js](RH-Downloads.js) - a widget to show the total downloads for a user of RoutineHub.
 This will show total downloads, the recent widget update Date/Time, and the increase in downloads since the previous day (resets at 00:00).

+* [Strava Widget](StravaAPI) - widget to give you your year-to-date stats from Strava's API

 ## Scripts